GillesArcas/sudosol/README.md

 More techniques are being implemented, either equivalent to Simple Sudoku techniques, or beyond Simple Sudoku techniques.
 Currently, they are:

-- locked pairs and triples,
+- locked pairs and triples, turbot fish, skyscraper, 2-string kite,
 - jellyfish, XY-chains.

 Tests make sure each technique is handled correctly.